 Buffers are used to maintain a stable pH in a solution, as they can neutralize small quantities of additional acid of base.
 For a given buffer solution, there is a working pH range and a set amount of acid or base that can be neutralized before the pH will change.
-The amount of acid or base that can be added to a buffer before changing its pH is called its buffer capacity.
+The amount of acid or base that can be fore changing its pH is called its buffer capacity.